Fearfully and Wonderfully Made Introduction

 Do you need that too?

 It is time to believe the truth about what God says and let Him heal and restore us in His love.
-So over the next five weeks (every other week), I am going to meditate and write about what the Spirit reveals to me, one verse of this beautiful poem at a time.
+So over the next five weeks, (every other week), starting in April, I am going to meditate and write about what the Spirit reveals to me, one verse of this beautiful poem at a time.
 I will allow the Spirit to sink this truth deep in my heart as I memorize the verse and what He says about it directly to me.
 I am also going to share a few practices and additional words from God's word that dive in deeper.
 And I am going to pray for help because, truly, there is only one restorer of my heart, and He is faithful to help us as we seek Him.

 I hope you will join me in this quest to grow in truth and walk toward freedom.
 He died for us to have it.